CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

 ### Source The parameter Environment File

-To simplify the
+To help you using the resource in dCloud, you can source the `parameters` file in order to use the IP more conveniently.

+`source ./parameters`

+> `./parameters` is sourced in the terminal by default in the VM we provided.

 ### Setup ODL

-Assuming you have already got a VM with ODL distribution unpacked following the guides provided above, you need to configure the ODL before starting it.
+Assuming you have already got **a VM with ODL distribution unpacked** following the guides provided above, you need to configure the ODL before starting it.
+If you haven't got such a VM with proper environment setting, please follow the [steps here](#prepare-your-environment) to create one first.

 Please use the following step to configure ODL:

 1. Open a terminal and switch to directory where you checked out this repository.
 If you are using the preconfigured VM image we provided, or a VM spinned up with the Vagrant file in this repository, the directory should be at `~/ODL`.